 What’s Your Training Foundation?

 A foundation is more than just a place where something starts.
 It’s a base that supports growth.
-This is true whether you’re building a house or training your c-store staff.
+This is true whether you’re building a house or training your convenience store staff.
 So, what makes up your training foundation?
 Now is the perfect time to audit your new hire training program to ensure it is setting new employees up for success.
 At a minimum, here’s what you should be focusing on with your new hires and reviewing regularly with all employees.

 From the moment a new employee walks in the door, you have an opportunity model the culture of your company.
 Stop what you’re doing, and welcome them to the team.
 Introduce them to their co-workers, and set them up with a mentor.
 Don’t just recite your company’s vision and mission, demonstrate them.
 Explain your company’s promote-from-within policies and talk about the success of other employees who have made a career in the c-store business.